 Find your center

 Like most tutorials, I recommend starting in the middle of your project and working your way out.
-This is so your design is properly centered on your fabric and you know you won’t run out of room.
+This ensures your design is properly centered on your fabric and you know you won’t run out of room.

 To find the center, simply fold your fabric in half vertically, then horizontally.
 Where those folds meet is the center point.
 You can mark this spot with something if it helps.
 But make sure the side you mark ends up being the back of your project.

 Now find the center of your cross stitch pattern.
 Some designers mark this clearly with arrows on either side of the grid, others don’t.
-Each color of your pattern is indicated by a symbol on the pattern.
+Each color of the pattern is indicated by a symbol.
 Pick a symbol near the center of your design and find the color that goes with it.

 Threading the needle